SilvaSupportSolutions/Task-Manager/README.md

-# Simple Task Manager
+# Task Manager

-A basic task manager built with HTML, CSS and JavaScript.
+Task management application focused on productivity, organization and workflow control.

 ## About the project